Studying Landscape at Sheffield

 Each year group has a dedicated studio space which students use as their social and academic base, exchange ideas and collaborate on group projects in a relaxed setting.
 Light and spacious, facilitating both digital and messy design practice, with everything you need from spray booths to drawing boards, a wireless network and student kitchen facilities.
 There are two dedicated Landscape IT rooms adjacent to the studios with high specification computers, a range of industry standard and specialist software and access to large format printing and digital scanning, all supported by a dedicated IT expert.

 Our students have a reputation for being highly desirable employees because our courses combine creative skills with research and analytical capabilities and good writing skills.
-In the latest 2009-2010 National Student Survey the department achieved the highest UK graduate employment rate of 90% for all UK Landscape Design courses.
+In the latest destinations survey, 100% of our undergraduates went on to employement or further study within 6 months of graduation.
 Our alumni employ many of our students and we also have members of staff who have worked extensively in practice with good networks of contacts in the profession.

 At Sheffield, we aim to develop graduates with outstanding skills, who will be able to take leading roles in multidisciplinary projects and will have an ethic of care for the landscape and the people who live within it.
 This blend of attributes ensures that you will be highly employable, ready for professional practice and a committed lifelong learner.